Lewis: Well, I... We're more likely to survive that way, I think.

 - In All Manner Of Bad, the survivors are led by competent and benevolent 'dictator' Raul.
 When Heller is dissatisfied with being ordered around by a former employee without a green card, he calls for elections.
 Raul wins, of course.
 It helps to point out that

-- Mere trifles like World War II or the Civil War do not stop the US from holding presidential elections, though in both cases the incumbent was reelected (in the Civil War at least, that was not a foregone conclusion: Lincoln was extremely unpopular for most of the campaign, until the tide began to turn late in 1864).
+- Mere trifles like World War II or The American Civil War do not stop the US from holding presidential elections, though in both cases the incumbent was re-elected (in the Civil War at least, that was not a foregone conclusion: Lincoln was extremely unpopular for most of the campaign until the tide began to turn late in 1864).

 - Great Britain went one better: it held a general election towards the end of World War II (between the defeat of Germany and the defeat of Japan) in which Winston Churchill was swept out of office.

 - In the chaos that ushered in the Russian Civil War, Red Army units nonetheless elected their commanders (never "officers") by popular vote.
 This practice declined as the conflict wore on, however, until it was abolished by Trotsky.